axel-lanuza/ngCMS/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.

+## Features

+MySql Connector
+Register user
+Login User
+Forgot Password (TODO)

+Bootstrap Responsive Admin Theme
+Admin Dashboard
+Left Sidebar
+Top Navbar

+User management i.e.
+   Users List
+   User Details
+   User Edit
+   User Add
+   User Delete
+   Users Searching, Sorting and Pagination (TODO)

+WYSIWYG Editors (TODO)
+File Management (TODO)
+Update Password (TODO)
+Pages Management (TODO)
+User Roles Management (TODO)
+Post Management (TODO)
+Settings Management (TODO)
+Report Management (TODO)
+CRUD Generation (TODO)

 ## How to install

-Copy the folder to any location in your computer
+Copy the folder to any location in your computer.
-It has two apps first Angular App and second one is ExpressJS for api.
-You need to install both the app and both should be running to work this demo.
-You also need to modify apiURL and appURL inside environments files and in env.js file as env.js file overwrites the environment files.
+It has two apps first `Angular App` and second one is `ExpressJS` for api.
+You need to install both the app and both should be running simultaneously to work this cms.
+You also need to modify apiUrl and appUrl inside environments files and in env.js file.
+Please note env.js file overwrites the environment variables.

-Go to manageACL and run
+Go to manageACL and run `npm install` to install its dependencies.
-  npm install

- to install its dependencies.
-Then run
+Then run `ng serve`.

-  ng serve

-Then Open another terminal and Go to api and run
+Then Open another terminal and Go to the api and run `npm install` then run the command `node server.js`

-   npm install

-then run the command

-   node server.js
+That's it.

 ## Development server